karendsa/karendsa.github.io/_pages/about.md

   - /about.html
 ---

-I'm a machine learning researcher affiliated to Purdue University.
-I am advised by Dr. Snehasis Mukhopadhyay and Dr. Shiaofen Fang.
+I'm a Doctoral Candidate at Purdue University, advised by Dr. Snehasis Mukhopadhyay, Computer Science @Purdue University and Dr. Shiaofen Fang, Computer Science @Indiana University.

 My work lies at the intersection of multimodal AI, natural language processing and human in the loop techniques.
 I am broadly interested in developing algorithms in AI for social good applications especially in AI for education.